 How we can help

 Payroll basic procedures can be difficult and time consuming for those in business.
-If your business is in the Barnet, Chatteris, Croydon, Southgate and Ilford area we will be happy to show you how to operate PAYE correctly, offer ongoing advice on particular issues, or to carry out your payroll for you.
+If your business is in the Barnet, Ilford & Croydon area we will be happy to show you how to operate PAYE correctly, offer ongoing advice on particular issues, or to carry out your payroll for you.
 So please do contact us at BBK.